SixArm/unix-shell-script-kit/README.md

 EXIT_FAILURE=1
 ```

-USAGE e.g. when a command is used incorrectly.
+USAGE: a command is used incorrectly.
 Exit 2 meaning USAGE is a widespread convention as a catch-all CLI code.
 E.g. wrong number of args, a bad flag, a syntax error in an option, etc.
 This code supersedes sysexists EXIT_USAGE=64, which is old and seldom used.